The village of Gambatesa is in central southern Italy, in the southeast corner of Molise, on its border with Puglia.

 "They were poor people ..."

-The story of the zampognari may sound romantic, but the pipers were out all day in the freezing cold.
+The story of the zampognari may seem romantic, but the pipers were out in the freezing cold.
 They were poor men trying to earn a little money at Christmas time, instead of being home with their families.

 The Zampognari and Gambatesa